Education in Western Australia: Kindergarten and preschool

 In Western Australia, children can start their education in Kindergarten, however compulsory schooling starts the following year in Pre-primary.

 Preschool Pre-primary, was made compulsory in 2013.
 Before that time, many children were attending pre-primary education programs, but the government of Western Australia put in place legislation to bring the state into line with other jurisdictions.

 Early childhood educators in Western Australia follow the Australian Government and the School Curriculum and Standards Authorities guidelines on Early Learning.
 Many schools have adopted the Early Years Learning Framework, part of the National Quality Framework for Early Childhood Education, which focuses on Belonging, Being and Becoming.

 Primary schools

 Primary education consists of six grades: a preparatory year (commonly called "pre-primary") followed by Years 1 to 6.
 The minimum age at which a child can commence primary school education is 4.5 years.
-That is, the child can enrol in a school at the preparatory level if he or she would be five years of age by 30 June of that year.
+That is, the child can enroll in a school at the preparatory level if he or she would be five years of age by 30 June of that year.
 A child must commence education before age six.